8 min read

 How Christmas is Celebrated in Singapore

-For those of us who hail from the Northern Hemisphere, Yuletide is spent in a wintry, snowy wonderland.
+Especially if you hail from the Northern Hemisphere, where Yuletide is spent in a wintry, snowy wonderland.
 A far cry from Singapore’s heat, humidity, and tropical vibes.
+While we can’t bring winter upon Singapore, almost all the aspects you love about Christmas can most definitely be found here.

 Christmas markets and carnivals?
 Check.
 A turkey feast?
 Check.
 Hallmark Christmas movie?
 Check.
 Hot chocolate sipped at the foot of a live Christmas tree at home?
 Also check.

 Curious to know what Christmas as an occasion means to those of us who celebrate it in Singapore?
 Let’s have a look!
-We promise you’ll be too busy celebrating Christmas the Singapore way to really realise how different it could be – because trust us, it’s a month-long party all across the island!

 Introduction to Christmas in Singapore

-In multicultural Singapore, Christmas is an important festival celebrated by the Catholics and Christians, to mark the birth of Jesus Christ.
-It’s one of our designated public holidays, which means that everyone can celebrate the day together!
+In multicultural Singapore, Christmas is an important festival celebrated by Catholics and Christians to mark the birth of Jesus Christ.

 Duration of Celebrations